 Also, hovering stages were a hot deal in '88:

 There are few tidbits here that make this memorable.
 First, there is something like stop-motion animation used in many of the Roth close-ups.
 It's hard to describe, but it's like a slow animated GIF of David Lee Roth.
-I don't think it was such cool special effect for the time.
+New tech at the time.

-Other than a stage performance, there are some great shots of DLR himself rock climbing somewhere awesome (Yosemite National Park?)
+Other than a stage performance, there are some great shots of DLR himself rock climbing somewhere awesome (Yosemite?)
 There's also boxing (with silver-flecked gloves) and surfing!
 The closing shot is Roth air surfing via guy-wires.
 As a kid, I really really loved this whenever I saw it on TV, and had to completely watch the video just to get to see the ending surfboard scene.
-I mean, the board is smoking!
+I mean, the board is billowing smoke, guys!

-Roth definitely did something for extreme sports here.
-Rock climbing, surfing and boxing all in one package!
+Roth definitely did something the extreme sports movement.
+Rock climbing, surfing, and boxing all in one package!
 The only thing missing is skydiving.

 Video stats